December 31, 1975: Hockey's "Game of the Century"

 They had a well-balanced team led by Captain Bobby Clarke and goaltender Bernie Parent.
 But they were also the most violent team hockey had ever seen, known as "The Broad Street Bullies."
 Philadelphia fans, enjoying their image as a city for tough people, loved it.

 In the 1st period, Ed Van Impe was sent to the penalty box for hooking.
 When his penalty ended, with the score still 0-0, he went right at Kharlamov, and elbowed him in the head.
 The referee, Lloyd Gilmour, did not call a penalty.
-Red Army coach Konstantin Loktev decided that his players were not going to be treated fairly, and, with the clock reading 11:21 of the 1st period (in other words, 9:39 to go), pulled his them off the ice.
+Red Army coach Konstantin Loktev decided that his players were not going to be treated fairly, and, with the clock reading 11:21 of the 1st period (in other words, 9:39 to go), pulled his team off the ice.
 Bob Cole, calling the game for CBC (the Canadian Broadcasting Corporation), yelled, "They're going home!
 They're going home!"

 The Flyers made it 3 straight trips to the Stanley Cup Finals, and printed up memorabilia reading, "HAT TRICK IN '76."
 But the Canadiens put a stop to that, sweeping them in 4 straight, for the 1st of 4 straight Stanley Cups.
 They credited the New Year's Eve tie with the Soviets for sparking them into that dynasty.
 Dryden, Cournoyer, Shutt, Guy Lafleur, Jacques Lemaire, Bob Gainey, Serge Savard, Guy Lapointe and Larry Robinson would all be elected to the Hockey Hall of Fame.